InceptionCyberSecurity/PassGen8Chars/README.md

 Written by Nathan Jones nathan.jones@arcadeusops.com <br/>

 ## Ethical Notice
-The original code is written by ArcadeusOPS, who are not responsible for misuse of this security tool.
+ArcadeusOPS are not responsible for misuse of this security tool.
 STAY LEGAL !!<br/>

 ## License
 MIT License